Site icon Easy Home Builds

 What Goes Wrong?

 The failures of plaster are quite widespread and commonly attributed to workmanship, although there is a significant contribution of material problems.
+For material calculation ,check the brick work cement plaster materials calculator.

 Common Symptoms: